Lorentz ether theory: Basic concept

 The Lorentz ether theory, which was developed mainly between 1892 and 1906 by Lorentz and Poincaré, was based on the aether theory of Augustin-Jean Fresnel, Maxwell's equations and the electron theory of Rudolf Clausius.
-Lorentz introduced a strict separation between matter (electrons) and aether, whereby in his model the aether is completely motionless, and it won't be set in motion in the neighborhood of ponderable matter.
+Lorentz's 1895 paper rejected the aether drift theories, and refused to express assumptions about the nature of the aether.
+It said:

 As Max Born later said, it was natural (though not logically necessary) for scientists of that time to identify the rest frame of the Lorentz aether with the absolute space of Isaac Newton.
 The condition of this aether can be described by the electric field E and the magnetic field H, where these fields represent the "states" of the aether (with no further specification), related to the charges of the electrons.
 Thus an abstract electromagnetic aether replaces the older mechanistic aether models.
 Contrary to Clausius, who accepted that the electrons operate by actions at a distance, the electromagnetic field of the aether appears as a mediator between the electrons, and changes in this field can propagate not faster than the speed of light.
 Lorentz theoretically explained the Zeeman effect on the basis of his theory, for which he received the Nobel Prize in Physics in 1902.
 Joseph Larmor found a similar theory simultaneously, but his concept was based on a mechanical aether.
 A fundamental concept of Lorentz's theory in 1895 was the "theorem of corresponding states" for terms of order v/c.
 This theorem states that a moving observer with respect to the aether can use the same electrodynamic equations as an observer in the stationary aether system, thus they are making the same observations.